raspberrypilearning/touch-free-tap/en/step_4.md

 --- task ---
 Click **Run**.
 Move your hand above the sensor — the distance values should change.
 --- /task ---

---- task ---
-Note the distance when the tank is full and when it is empty.
-This helps set your threshold in the next step.
---- /task ---